 The project is rooted in the strategic decision of Repsol to invest in the Basque Country and to continue moving forward in the energy transition, looking to deliver its goal of becoming a net zero-emissions company by 2050.
 In this context, Petronor is committed to turning the Basque Country into a hydrogen hub, as one of the cornerstones on which to move towards a green productive economy.

 The purpose of the BH2C is to be a driver in the process of transforming the productive fabric, and to ensure the continued importance of industry in the Basque economy in each and every one of the steps that are being taken in this respect.
 The initiative includes and encompasses economic, social, technological and environmental factors, amongst others, with an investment of over 1.3 billion euros up to 2026, creating over 1,340 direct and 6,700 indirect jobs.

-This will translate into the production of 20,000 tonnes of renewable hydrogen per year, enabling the emission of 1.5 million tonnes of CO2 to be avoided over this period.
+This will translate into the production of 20,000 tonnes of renewable hydrogen per year, enabling 1.5 million tonnes of CO2 emissions to be abated over this period.
 In these first years, priority will be given to developing the means for producing green hydrogen, and the infrastructure and applications required for the deployment of a hydrogen corridor that will herald a turning point in the Basque energy transition.

 Mission and objective